sadiquex/password_authentication/README.md

 # password_authentication
-This code checks whether the password is valid
+This programs checks whether the user's password is valid The basic requirement is any Python IDE